 - Lou gehrig disease

 - Is down syndrome autosomal or sex linked?

 - Down syndrome autosomal or sex linked

-- Is als lou gehrig s disease?
+- Is swollen tongue a symptom of lou gehrig s disease?